A little more about the NES palette.

 There are 64 choices (0-$3f), but many of those are black.
 The neslib forces you to use $0f for black and $30 for white.
 Don’t use the xD colors, especially $0D (it glitches some TVs, see YouTube videos of “Immortal” glitched title screen).
 Well, you can’t anyway, since the neslib converts it to $0f.

 Background uses the PPU addresses $3f00-3f0f for palettes.
-Color index #0 (position $3f00 in the PPU) is the universal BG color.
+Color index #0 (at PPU address $3f00) is the universal BG color.
 All 4 of the bg palettes will reuse that same color as their 0th color.

 U = universal color

 U123 U123 U123 U123

 That makes 13 unique BG colors on screen.

 Sprites use the PPU addresses $3f10-3f1f for palettes.
 Instead of a universal color, the 0th color for each Sprite palette is transparent.